 Additionally, if you have data stored in an array, not only is it easy to sort, it is also easy to manipulate for other common tasks such as filtering.
 When presenting users with a list of data, it is common to allow them to select and apply filters to narrow down their results.
 One simple way of applying filters on an array of data is to simply iterate the entire array and build a new one containing only items that match the filter criteria.

-The next most common DS I've seen in mobile apps is the Dictionary, AKA a map, depending on what language you are using (we will use “dictionary” moving forward).
+The next most common DS I've seen in iOS apps is the Dictionary, AKA a map, depending on what language you are using (we will use “dictionary” moving forward).
 Dictionaries contain a collection of key-value pairs which makes them very efficient at accessing a value quickly by using its corresponding key.

 There is no need to iterate a dictionary looking for a value, you can simply use the corresponding key for the desired value.
 This is obviously very useful when you need to quickly check if a value exists in a collection or need quick access to it.
 This does however, come with a trade-off, which is it requires more memory.